alephnode/alephnode/src/pages/06-optimizing-site-performance/index.md

 <img id="knowledge-img" src="./images/site-basic.png">
 </div>

-As you can see (click the image to expand if needed), simply loading the page in the browser resulted in almost 40 resource requests from the browser.
-This high number of trips resulted in almost 63 KB sent from the server.
+As you can see (click the image to expand if needed), simply loading the page in the browser resulted in almost 40 resource requests from the browser and almost 63 KB sent from the server.

+While the size isn't exactly massive, it's also just a simple app with hardly any content.
+Adding more images, API calls, and boilerplate pages would easily double or triple this number.

-Upon closer inspection, we can see that all those _index.js_ references are my Web Component declarations--many of which aren't even used on the first page.
+Upon closer inspection, we can see that many of the file references are my Web Component declarations--many of which aren't even used on the first page.
 No good!

 In order to get this app in better shape, let's take a look at a few of the optimization techniques available.